aminakadric/DATA550_midterm_project/README.md

 This repository carries the midterm project of __DATA 550: Data Science Toolkit (Fall 2024)__ at Emory University.

-To generate the report, navigate to the main project folder and simply run `make` in the terminal.
+To generate the report, navigate to the main project folder and simply run `make` in the Rstudio terminal.
 This command will sequentially clean the data, perform the analysis, and render the final report.

+To synchronize the package repository, navigate to the main project folder and run `make install` in the Rstudio terminal.
+This is a shortcut to running `renv::restore()`, which restores the package library.

 The report is customizable in terms of its format and statistical analysis.
 There is a *config.yml* file in the main project folder that allows for two configurations: